rrigato/architecture/react/main_concepts.md

 > In React apps, whether a component is stateful or stateless is considered an implementation detail of the component that may change over time.
 You can use stateless components inside stateful components, and vice versa.

-- I like this idea, I am a little concerned about testable if you have a lot of global state
+- Testability could be a concern if you have a react component violating the single responsibility principle

 - mounting = life cycle event describing when a react component is rendered to the DOM

-- can you add typing to your state/props declaration?
-- can you have a stateful function based component?
 - this.setState is asynchronous

+> React synthetic events do not work exactly the same as native events

+> You have to be careful about the meaning of this in JSX callbacks.
+In JavaScript, class methods are not bound by default.

+- Concerning that react components are coupled to js classes you have to deal with problems like these?